Reflections

 Now create a timeline for how often you want to publish content on each channel.
 The more frequently you can publish new content, the better, as this will ensure a steady flow of new touchpoints that appear in your audiences’ social media feeds and online searches.

-But let’s face it: you may not have the staff and resources to publish new content every day.
-In that case, focus on consistency over frequency.
 Set a realistic timeline for creating and publishing new content at regular intervals.
 Just be sure to focus your attention on the channels that have the greatest potential impact.
 Also remember to schedule time for regularly auditing and optimising your existing content.

 Step 7: Create and distribute your content